nok/soundcloud-java-library/README.md

 }
 ```

 ## Processing

-You can find the **SoundCloud for Processing** library in a [separate repository](https://github.com/voidplus/soundcloud-processing).
+You can find the **SoundCloud for Processing** library in a [separate repository](https://github.com/nok/soundcloud-processing).
 That library is the core dependency of it.

-## Questions?

-Don't be shy and feel free to contact me via [Twitter](http://twitter.voidplus.de).

 ## License

 [MIT License by SoundCloud](https://raw.github.com/soundcloud/java-api-wrapper/master/LICENSE).
-The library is Open Source Software released under the [MIT License](https://raw.github.com/voidplus/soundcloud-java-library/master/MIT-LICENSE.txt).
-It's developed by [Darius Morawiec](http://voidplus.de).
+The library is Open Source Software released under the [MIT License](MIT-LICENSE.txt).